ermanisha/Open-contributions/Manisha_OpenCV.md

  1.OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
  2. It mainly focuses on image processing, video capture and analysis including features like face detection and object detection.
- 3. When it integrated with various libraries, such as Numpuy, python is capable of processing the OpenCV array structure for analysis.
+ 3. When it integrated with various libraries, such as Numpy, python is capable of processing the OpenCV array structure for analysis.
  4. To Identify image pattern and its various features we use vector space and perform mathematical operations on these features.